 Tabitha Payne grew up in Cambodia to Filipino and American parents before coming to Brown to concentrate Development Studies, with a regional focus in Southeast Asia.
 She just returned from a year’s academic leave during which she solo backpacked in Latin America, Southeast Asia, and Europe, a time in which she discovered the beauty of regular exercise and mindfulness, perfected her crow pose, and spent a lot of time outside.
 She is so happy to be offering her first regular Yoga class this semester with Yam, a practice she loves to teach because of how it helps her and others practice self-kindness and gratitude.

 Oren Karp is very excited to join YAM as a teacher this year!
 He began doing yoga five years ago through a program at his high school.
 He was led to yoga by its emphasis on the link between physical well-being and mental well-being, and yoga practice became a way for him to focus on this connection, building strength, flexibility, and acceptance not only physically but mentally as well.
 He is also involved with several other clubs, including as a trip leader with the BOC and as a tutor with BRYTE.

 Jessica Murphy began doing yoga as a child, and some of her earliest memories include watching children's yoga tapes on TV.
-As a teenager and young adult, she learned more about classical yoga and meditation while volunteering at a yoga ashram.
+As a teenager, she learned more about classical yoga, meditation, and ayurveda while volunteering at a yoga ashram.
 In 2015, she was completed a 200-hour teacher training certification program at Yoga District in Washington, D.C.
 Her classes are dynamic, with an emphasis in linking breath and movement and listening to your own inner teacher.